 I am creating things all the time, it's my job.
-But it's also in my blood, though and through.
+But it's also in my blood, through and through.

-This is my very first intructable, so please forgive me if it is a little simplistic.
+This is my very first instructable, so please forgive me if it is a little simplistic.

 All of the following is shown in the video below: